Coronavirus in Russia: The Latest News | October 3 - The Moscow Times

 Oct.
 3: What you need to know today

-- Russia on Saturday reported 25,219 new coronavirus cases and 886 deaths.
+- Russia on Sunday reported 25,769 new coronavirus cases and 890 deaths — a new record high number of fatalities.

 - Russian residents may soon be able to receive vaccines not recognized by the government, the Kommersant business daily reported, citing a Health Ministry proposal put up for public discussion.